rya-sge/access-denied/_posts/2024-11-28-pyramid-of-pain.md

 Understanding the Pyramid of Pain concept as a Threat Hunter, Incident Responder, or SOC Analyst is important.

+> Warning: this article is still in draft state and its content is still mainly taken from the documentation.
+Its content should become more personal later.
+>
-This article was made with ChatGPT and the room [Pyramid of Pain](ttps://tryhackme.com/r/room/pyramidofpainax) by TryHackMe
+> This article was made with ChatGPT and the room [Pyramid of Pain](ttps://tryhackme.com/r/room/pyramidofpainax) by TryHackMe

 [TOC]